filiph/benchmarkhor/README.md

 In the above example, we can see a massive improvement on the raster thread.
 The histogram tells us this improvement is consistent: most of the graph is to the left of center, which means that most of the measurements in `new.benchmark` were shorter (faster) than in `baseline.benchmark`.

-We can also see some deterioration on the UI thread, but only in total execution time (which roughly translates to CPU usage).
+We can also see some deterioration on the UI thread, but only in total execution time (which roughly translates to battery usage).
 We can now decide whether this deterioration on the UI thread is a fair price for the improvement on the raster thread.
-(For what it's worth: _it definitely is in this case._)
+(For what it's worth: _it definitely is, in this case._)

 ## Contributing

-Please file an issue first, or feel free to fork this project if you need quick or major changes.
+Please file an issue first, or feel free to fork this project if you can't wait.
 This is a personal project, so there are no guarantees.